 Here’s some examples of Tico driving tips, especially for downtown San Jose:

 "Abbey Road" photo © CostaRicanTimes.com

 It’s common for many drivers to speed up at the last second, when the light’s changing from yellow to red.
 This means drivers end up whizzing through the red light, or during the first few seconds after the change to red.
 If you’re waiting at a traffic light and it turns green, wait a few seconds before starting to drive — despite the inevitable honking from the impatient people behind you!

 Often a street will have two lanes and one of them suddenly narrows and disappears.
 We recommend that you drive in the left lane to avoid being caught off guard during such occurrences.

 Streets are quite disorganized, so buses normally stop and block drivers who are behind them.
 Do not drive behind buses on your route.
 This will take a LOT longer.
 Much like the narrowing street instances above, try to keep to the left as much as possible.

 Probably one of the biggest challenges to driving in Costa Rica is the lack of signposting.
 Some areas do have appropriate and consistent signs, but many others do not.
 Do not expect all street signs to be perfect — some may even be hand-made.
-A GPS unit in your car, our new WazePhone, or the combination together will aid in your navigational needs.
-Return To Contents
+To help you along, one of our new WazePhones will aid in your navigational needs.

 With our insider tips on how to really drive like a local in Costa Rica, you’ll be ready to hit the roads with a smile.
 Our advice for the city will make your driving stress-free — just as a vacation should be!